 To pay online with a credit card (we accept Visa, MasterCard, American Express and Discover), log in to your profile and go to "Buy Credits" (your profile must be active for you to be able to pay).
 Alternatively, you can pay using this secure form (in this case, the payment may take up to 24 hours to go through).
 Other payment options are listed here.

-If you want to get a lady’s direct contact details, and if you are a US citizen, then you will first need to fill out the IMBRA form, if you haven’t done that already (IMBRA check costs $40 and it concerns US citizens only).
-After that (or if you are not a US citizen), you have to open at least 15 messages from the lady *.
+If you want to get a lady’s direct contact details, you have to open at least 15 messages from the lady *.
 At this point you have the right to request her contact details.
 To do this, go to her profile and click "Request contact details" on the Custom Menu.
 Please note that sending personal contact information through our messaging system is not allowed, even after you have opened 15 or more messages from a lady.
 If you want to exchange personal contact information with a lady, please contact us.

 We do not allow contact between members outside our website before they have officially exchanged contact information.
-Outside contact includes our competitor websites, social network websites, skype, etc. Outside contact violates our Terms and Conditions and may violate the IMBRA law, which may in turn jeopardize a lady's chance to get a US visa in the future and men's chance to sponsor a K-1 visa.
+Outside contact includes our competitor websites, social network websites, skype, etc. Outside contact violates our Terms and Conditions.
 It also opens possibilities for fraud.
 We do not allow our ladies to contact men outside the website, or to respond to men's attempts to circumvent our rules.
 If you are contacted outside our website by someone claiming to be a lady from the website, please be cautious as this could be a scam attempt.
 All of the above applies only until you have officially exchanged contact information.
 After the contact exchange you are free to communicate without our involvement.

 Yes, this service costs 1.8 credits per minute.
 You’ll need to contact us at least 24 hours in advance (unless you already have the lady’s phone number) and tell us which lady you want to talk to, and at what time.
 Our interpreter will do the rest.